ionic-team/capacitor-site/pages/docs/v3/android/index.md

 npx cap open android
 ```

+Alternatively, you can open Android Studio and import the `android/` directory as an Android Studio project.

 ## Running Your App

 You can either run your app on the command-line or with Android Studio.